rohan843/dnncase/Suggested Class Structure for Graph.md

     Layer <|-- TrainableLayer
     Layer <|-- FixedLayer
-    note for TrainableLayer "Contains trainable parameters <br>(irrespective of whether training is enabled for them)."
+    note for TrainableLayer "Contains trainable parameters <br>(irrespective of whether training is enabled for them)." note for FixedLayer "Does not contain ANY parameters.<br>E.g., Add()"

     class UniqueIdentifier{
         +BigInteger id